 Guianese Creole French

-[jvn] Coastal area, Saint-Laurent-du-Maroni Arrondissement, Awala-Yalimapo commune.
+[jvn] Saint-Laurent-du-Maroni district: Awala-Yalimapo commune.
+Coastal area.
 Status: 5 (Developing).
-Alternate Names: Caribbean Javanese Classification: Austronesian, Malayo-Polynesian, Javanese Comments: Muslim.
+Alternate Names: Caribbean Javanese.
+Classification: Austronesian, Malayo-Polynesian, Javanese.
+Comments: Non-indigenous.
+Muslim.

 [plu] Cayenne district: Central coast and lower Oyapock river.
 250 in French Guiana (Queixalos 2000).
 No monolinguals.
 Ethnic population: 500.
 Status: 5 (Developing).
-Alternate Names: Palicur, Palikour Classification: Maipurean, Northern, Eastern, Palikur
+Alternate Names: Pa’ikwaki, Palicur, Palikour.
+Classification: Maipurean, Northern, Eastern, Palikur.

-[oym] Cayenne district: upper Oyapock river, 2 settlements, one near Camopi, the other south along Oyapock headwaters.
+[oym] Cayenne district: upper Oyapock river in 2 settlements, one near Camopi, the other south along Oyapock headwaters.
 650 in French Guiana (2000 SIL), increasing.
 120 Camopí and Masikilí on middle Oyapock River, and 180 in 3 villages on upper Oyapock around Trois-Sauts (Grenand 1980).
 Ethnic population: 1,200.
 Status: 6a (Vigorous).
-Alternate Names: Oiampí, Oiumpian, Oyampí, Oyapí, Wajapi, Wayapi, Wayãpi Dialects: Oiyapoque, Wajapuku.
-Classification: Tupian, Tupí-Guaraní, Wayampí, Wayampí Comments: 2 schools since 1956 and 1971.
+Alternate Names: Oiampí, Oiumpian, Oyampí, Oyapí, Wajapi, Wayapi, Wayãpi.
+Dialects: Oiyapoque, Wajapuku.
+Classification: Tupian, Tupí-Guaraní, Wayampí, Wayampí.
+Comments: 2 schools since 1956 and 1971.